zcjunblog/ruipeng-ui/examples/docs/en-US/form.md

 Depending on your design, there are several different ways to align your label element.

-:::demo The `labrp-position` attribute decides how labels align, it can be `top` or `left`.
+:::demo The `label-position` attribute decides how labels align, it can be `top` or `left`.
 When set to `top`, labels will be placed at the top of the form field.

 ```html
 <rp-radio-group v-model="labelPosition" size="small">